 Hire an agency.

-But if you have wiggle room, a reputable marketing agency can provide excellent value for your logo.
+But if you have wiggle room, a reputable marketing agency can provide excellent value for your new roofing company's logo.
 Their process is often comprehensive and may include market and competitive research.
 Plus, you’ll get the convenience of ready-to-use images suitable for a range of print and digital uses.

 Work with a freelance designer.